 Dr. Elizabeth Conde-Frazier

 In January 2009, Dr. Elizabeth Conde-Frazier, of Puerto Rican descent herself, accepted the position of Dean.
 Dr. Conde-Frazier has kept the momentum of growth and development that her predecessors started.
-Today Esperanza College's enrollment stands at more than 200 students, bolstered by a significant increase in male attendance.
+Under her leadership, Esperanza College's enrollment stood at more than 200 students, bolstered by a significant increase in male attendance.
 The college has attracted highly qualified and diverse faculty from notable academic institutions.
 Purposeful mentorship from faculty, hand-selected by the Dean, has brought a new element of support and enthusiasm to the student body.
 It has also significantly affected retention efforts, resulting in the lowest withdrawal rates of freshmen.

 A strong focus of Esperanza College has been student development and the continual improvement of services offered.
 In 2010, the college added a full-time Director of Student Life, which has allowed for special chapel services, special seminars (dubbed “Feminars”) for female students, Monday Morning Prayer meetings and the creation of special interest clubs.
-Enrollment continues to rise with the help of a more solidified Office of Enrollment and Marketing supported by the largest full-time staff in the school's history.
-The college plans to expand its concentrations in the near future, with the offering of a criminal justice concentration beginning Fall 2010.
-More space will be needed to accommodate the growth, and we are hopeful that another Title V grant will aid in the expansion of Esperanza College.
-We are a decade into a fruitful legacy, and we trust that, by the grace of God, the institution will continue to prosper and thrive, bringing change to many lives along the way.
+Enrollment continued to rise with the help of a more solidified Office of Enrollment and Marketing supported by the largest full-time staff in the school's history.

 Since 2010, Esperanza College has added new classrooms, STEM labs, and a new student lounge.
 The additional spaces have provided for expansion of academic programs including Accounting, Criminal Justice, Medical Assisting and Natural Science.